 - Attend start of the year events (Open House, Back-to-School night, etc.)

 - Learn strategies to help you stay focused and calm.
 Breath!
 If you are anxious, read this blog I wrote about Back to School Jitters for Mom.
 If you feel overwhelmed by this process, be sure to build in time for self-care.
-Here are 55 Self-Care Strategies for Moms With Too Little Time.
+Here is a free printable: 55 Self-Care Strategies for Moms With Too Little Time.

 - Stay positive.
 Your child will pick up on it if you are nervous or frustrated.